Table of contents

 - Do you need a firewall?

-When having your privacy violated once, you make sure to put certain security measures in place to ensure that no one enters the home that has no business doing so again.
+When your privacy is violated once, you make sure to put certain security measures in place to ensure that no one enters the home who has no business doing so again.

 A firewall works similarly.
-It is a network security tool that monitors incoming and outgoing traffic based on predetermined rules to prevent any threats to your network security.
-It can be hardware, software, software-as-a-service (SaaS), public cloud, and even private cloud.
+It is a network security tool that monitors incoming and outgoing traffic based on predetermined rules to prevent threats to your network security.
+A firewall can be hardware, software, software-as-a-service (SaaS), public cloud, or private cloud.

 What does a firewall do?